-(e) Verify the normal model may be used to describe the sampling distribution of the sample proportion.
-Use the normal model to determine the probability of observing 22 or fewer Republicans in a district whose population proportion is 0.42.
+(c) Verify the normal model may be used to describe the sampling distribution of the sample proportion.
+Use the normal model to determine the probability of observing 23 or fewer Republicans (out of 80) who believe the reason a person is rich is because the individual "had advantages in life."
+Assuming the population proportion is 0.43.
+Compare the result to that found in Section 10.2A.